1. What is CDL?

 - Step It Up for Literacy, (K-3) which builds educators’ capacity to provide systematic, explicit and effective literacy instruction to all students in grades K-3 and targeted intervention for students who are behind

-- Learning Profiles: Differentiating Instruction for Diverse Learners, which helps teachers to identify and remediate learning problems with instructional and behavioral interventions that address individual students’ learning profiles
+- Plain Talk About Learning: How Students Learn and How Teachers Should Teach, which helps teachers to identify and remediate learning problems with instructional and behavioral interventions that address individual students’ learning profiles

-- Plain Talk About Reading, a three-day national institute that focuses on scientifically based reading research, strategies and tactics for educators who serve children ages birth – grade 12
+- Plain Talk About Literacy and Learning, a three-day national institute that focuses on scientifically based reading research, strategies and tactics for educators who serve children ages birth – grade 12

 - Greater New Orleans Literacy Institute.
 In November 2011, CDL entered into a formal partnership with Tulane University, Xavier University of Louisiana, and the Greater New Orleans Education Foundation to found the Greater New Orleans Literacy Institute.
 The Institute’s goal is to provide a support initiative to ensure that (1) all children ages birth – grade 12 receive effective, evidence-based literacy instruction that advances student achievement, and (2) 100% of Greater New Orleans students will graduate from high school with the literacy skills they need to be college and career ready.